-If the percentage of neutrophils in your blood is too low, you might have:
+A decreased percentage of neutrophils in your blood can indicate:

-- aplastic anemia, which is a decrease in the number of blood cells produced by your bone marrow
+- aplastic anemia, a decrease in the number of blood cells produced by your bone marrow

 - a severe or widespread bacterial or viral infection

-If there’s an increased percentage of lymphocytes in your blood, it may be due to:
+An increased percentage of lymphocytes in your blood may be due to:

 - a chronic bacterial infection

-- multiple myeloma, which is a cancer of the cells in your bone marrow
+- multiple myeloma, a cancer of the cells in your bone marrow

 - a viral infection, such as mononucleosis, mumps, or measles